 AI, progress & app workflow

-A practical note on How to keep baseline setup private, useful, and realistic for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.
+A practical note on Private workflow: baseline setup for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.

 Direct answer